ablost33/ECSE429_Project_Cucumber_Test_Suite/README.md

 # ECSE429_ProjectB_Cucumber_Test_Suit
+This is a project I did while taking McGill ECSE429 course on software testing.

 Testing Suite implemented using Cucumber and REST Assured for testing of API Thingifier version 1.5, Copyright Alan Richardson, Compendium Developments Ltd 2020